What is a Limited Liability Company?

 - Limited Liability

 1) Limited Liability

-Often, the single biggest advantage of using an LLC to structure a business is the limited liability that it can provide.
+Often, the single biggest advantage of using a limited liability company to structure a business is the limited liability that it can provide.

 Unlike partnerships and sole proprietorships, an LLC can effectively limit its owners' liability to creditors, provided the owners, called members, have not personally guaranteed the debts of the LLC.